BenYeung4/Readme_generator/Develop/README.md

 # Usage
-Below are the instructions and examples for use: aa
+Below are the instructions and examples for use: d

 #Contributors:
-a
+aasdfk;ajsdklfjasl;kdfa

 # License under the following:
  undefined
 ![GitHub licnese](https://img.shields.io/badge/license-MIT-blue.svg)

 #Tests
-The following are needed to run the test: a
+The following are needed to run the test: jkdf;asdjlfjasdklfjasl;jk;

 #Questions
-If you have any questions, please open a issue or contact undefined directly at : a.
+If you have any questions, please open a issue or contact undefined directly at : asdfa.com.